Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 - The mapping between the data collected from GitHub and the Pulse data model

-- The metrics that Pulse calculates from the data to display on the dashboards
+- The metrics that Pulse displays on the dashboards, calculated using the collected data

 |Data collected from GitHub||Mapping to Pulse data model||Used in|